soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2E1A_Setup-Protege_en.md

 ---

-## Exercise – Implementing the model in Protégé
+## Exercise – Implementing the Model in Protégé

 **Format:** Individual work or teams (2–4 people)